 Quynh says that the key to perfect makeup on round eyes is defining the lash line because that dictates whether you're keeping the integrity of your shape or changing it a bit to appear more almond-like.
 "I love a smudgy wing liner," she says.
 "I generally like to use an eye pencil and draw along the lash line, and then I'll take a little dome-shaped brush and smudge that line away even more."
-If winged liner isn't your thing, Quynh says that bold colours washed over the entire lid is the way to go.
+If winged liner isn't your thing, Quynh says that bold colours washed over the entire lid is another way to go.
 "A bright colour on the lid is really nice because it will show up," she explains.

 The takeaway: Define the lash line, and take advantage of the ample eyelid space with colourful shadows.

 Quynh recommends looking for a medium-firm allover shadow brush with stiff bristles.
 "The stiffer the brush, the more colour and pigment it will pick up from the shadow.
 I like using one to either pick up a light colour or a dark colour or even if I'm using a base that's something neutral to even out.
 The payoff in the delivery is really nice," says Quynh.

 Celebs with your eye shape: Katherine Langford, Stephanie Shepherd, Mila Kunis, Kristen Stewart